pingcap/docs-cn/tools/dm/data-synchronization-features.md

 #### Filter out the SQL statements that TiDB does not support

-To filter out the `PROCEDURE` statement that TiDB does not support, configure the following `filter-procedure-rule`:
+To filter out the `PROCEDURE` statements that TiDB does not support, configure the following `filter-procedure-rule`:

 ```yaml
 filters: